Ear infection - acute

 - Your child has a high fever or severe pain

 - Severe pain suddenly stops -- this may indicate a ruptured eardrum

 - New symptoms appear, especially severe headache, dizziness, swelling around the ear, or twitching of the face muscles

-For a child younger than 6 months, let the doctor know right away if the child has a fever, even if no other symptoms are present.
+Let the doctor know right away if a child younger than 6 months has a fever, even if no other symptoms are present.